-- B. Sexual abuse and misconduct includes, but is not limited to, unwelcome and unsolicited sexual advances, requests for sexual favors, discriminatory torment based on gender or sexual preference, and other undesirable verbal, visual, or physical conduct of a sexual nature, manifested in person or via one (1) or more types of electronic media.
+- non-employee work contacts.
+Sexual abuse and misconduct, in any form, is unacceptable behavior within the workplace and is subject to disciplinary action. - B. Sexual abuse and misconduct includes, but is not limited to, unwelcome and unsolicited sexual advances, requests for sexual favors, discriminatory torment based on gender or sexual preference, and other undesirable verbal, visual, or physical conduct of a sexual nature, manifested in person or via one (1) or more types of electronic media.
 In particular, sexual abuse and misconduct has occurred if: - submission to any kind of sexual abuse and misconduct is an explicit or implicit term or condition of employment; - submission to, or rejection of, sexually harassing behavior is used as the basis of employment or other personnel decisions affecting the recipient of the behavior; - Sexual abuse and misconduct has the purpose or effect of unreasonably interfering with the recipient's work performance or creating an intimidating, hostile, or offensive work environment. - C. Any presbytery or DWA employee who believes, in good faith, that there has been a violation of this policy should report the perceived violation as soon as possible.
-Presbytery employees should report the violation to the General Presbyter or the Stated Clerk and DWA employees should report either to the Director, the EMDWA Chair, or a member of the EMDWA Personnel Team.
-Every complaint received by any one of these persons must be immediately communicated to the Stated Clerk and General Presbyter for action in accordance with the Ppresbytery's policy and procedures on sexual misconduct.
+Presbytery employees should report the violation to the General Presbyter or the Stated Clerk and DWA employees should report either to the Director, the MDWA Chair, or a member of the MDWA Personnel Team.
+Every complaint received by any one of these persons must be immediately communicated to the Stated Clerk and General Presbyter for action in accordance with the presbytery's policy and procedures on sexual misconduct.